DEQ enforces the law to protect and restore Oregon's environment

-When DEQ issues civil penalties violators may pay the penalty amount, request a hearing, or fund a supplemental environmental project in combination with a penalty payment.
-DEQ encourages violators to consider supplemental environmental projects, which provide Oregon with direct environmental benefits.
-These projects cover a wide range of environmental improvements, including habitat restoration, household hazardous waste collection events, or funding to help school districts retrofit older school buses to use clean-diesel technology.
+When DEQ issues a penalty, violators may pay the penalty amount, fund a Supplemental Environmental Project in combination with a reduced penalty payment, or appeal the order.
+The vast majority of penalties are not deposited directly to DEQ and must be deposited to Oregon State General Fund.
+An appeal may be resolved through negotiation or a contested case hearing.
+DEQ encourages violators to consider Supplemental Environmental Projects, which provide Oregon with direct environmental benefits.
+These projects cover a wide range of environmental improvements, including habitat restoration, household hazardous waste collection events, wood stove change out grants, or funding to help school districts retrofit older school buses to use clean-diesel technology.

 “The health of the environment is good if the salmon and steelhead are around.
 It is that simple."
 Governor Tom McCall

 Calculation of civil penalties and regulations

 DEQ’s Office of Compliance and Enforcement issues civil penalties and Department Orders on behalf of DEQ’s director, who has been delegated to do so by the Environmental Quality Commission.
 When DEQ assesses a civil penalty, it calculates the amount of the penalty using criteria set forth in Oregon Administrative Rules Chapter 340, Division 12.
 Base penalties range from $100 per day for each Class III violation with a minor magnitude, to $12,000 per day for each class I violation with a major magnitude.
 Base penalties may be increased or decreased depending on specific factors according to Division 12.

 For more information, see the full rule in the Oregon secretary of State Archives: